I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient2-outputidentity.md

 <p> </p>

 ## -remarks
 <p>The specific content of the string varies with the operating system.
 If the client is remotely connected, some network information may also be present.</p>

 <p>For more information about client objects, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff539140">Client Objects</a>.</p>

-<p>The specific content of the string varies with the operating system.
-If the client is remotely connected, some network information may also be present.</p>

-<p>For more information about client objects, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff539140">Client Objects</a>.</p>